mbraga-s/mbraga-s/README.md

 <div  align="center">
 <h1>Hey there, I'm Miguel</h1>
 <h3>About me</h3>
- I'm a former chemistry student from Portugal with a lifelong passion for science in general and computers in particular.
-I enrolled in the 42 Network to pursue this passion and learn how to code.
+ I'm a former chemistry student from Portugal with a lifelong passion for science and coding.
+I've enrolled in the 42 Network to pursue this passion and learn how to code.
 I'm also a photography enthusiast, so you may find me behind my camera from time to time.
 <h3>Currently working on</h3>
 <a href="https://github.com/mbraga-s/CPPs"><img src="https://github-readme-stats.vercel.app/api/pin/?username=mbraga-s&repo=CPPs&bg_color=344648&title_color=ffffff&text_color=ffbb98&show_owner=true" alt="Working Repository"></a>
 <!-- ~ In between projects ~ -->